-As of the date hereof, there were 37,011,441 common shares outstanding, 1,482,455 options and 4,357,794 warrants outstanding to acquire one common share each.
+As of the date hereof, there were 37,011,441 common shares outstanding, 1,459,967 options and 4,380,282 warrants outstanding to acquire one common share each hereof there were 1,459,967 options outstanding under the option plan.
+The option plan and all grants of options under the option plan were approved by the Company's shareholders at the Company's Annual and Special Meeting of Shareholders held on March 26, 2012.

 The Company has established a stock option plan for its directors, officers, employees and technical consultants under which the Company may grant options to acquire a maximum number of common shares equal to 10% of the total issued and outstanding common shares of the Company.
-As of the date hereof there were 1,459,967 options outstanding under the option plan.
+As of the date